Aisha Muhammed-Oyebode

-Aisha Muhammed-Oyebode (born 24 December 1963) is a lawyer, entrepreneur, author, activist and philanthropist.
+Aisha Muhammed-Oyebode (born 24 December 1963) is a Nigerian lawyer, entrepreneur, author, activist and philanthropist.
 She is currently the Group chief executive officer of Asset Management Group Limited and the chief executive officer of Murtala Muhammed Foundation.

 Early life and education

 Muhammed-Oyebode is the first of six children born to the late General Murtala Ramat Muhammed, a former Head of state of Nigeria.
 Her mother is Ajoke Murtala Muhammed.
-Muhammed-Oyebode's father was assassinated when she was twelve years old, and her mother raised her and her younger siblings.
-She lost her immediate younger brother, Zackari Muhammed, in 1993.
+Muhammed-Oyebode's father was assassinated when she was twelve years old.

 Muhammed-Oyebode had her secondary school education at the Queen's College, Lagos.
 She studied law at the University of Buckingham, UK, and holds an LLB Honors degree.
 Her Master's in Law degree is in Public International Law from King's College, University of London and she also has an MBA in Finance from the Imperial College, London.
-She recently obtained a doctorate degree from the SOAS University of London.
+She has a doctorate degree from the SOAS University of London.

 Career

 Muhammed-Oyebode had her national youth service at the Ministry of External Affairs in Lagos between 1988 and 1989.
 She began her career as an associate at the firm of Ajumogobia, Okeke, Oyebode & Aluko in Lagos in 1989.
-In 1991, she established Asset Management Group Limited, a real estate development company, where she currently sits as Group chief executive officer.
+In 1991, she established Asset Management Group Limited, a real estate development company.

-Muhammed-Oyebode has served on the board of different organisations, including as Chair of the Board of Trustees of Unity School Old Students Association, where she served for seven years before resigning.
-She was also a non-executive director of Diamond Bank Nigeria, where she stepped down in 2018.
+Muhammed-Oyebode has served on the board of different organisations, including as Chair of the Board of Trustees of Unity School Old Students Association.
+She was also a non-executive director of Diamond Bank Nigeria.
 In 2017, she was appointed as a board member of the Women's Leadership Board of the Women and Public Policy Program at the Harvard Kennedy School, Cambridge, Massachusetts.
 Other board memberships include as Board Chair, Lekoil Nigeria Limited and as Board Chair, NEEM Foundation.

 Philanthropy/activism

-Aisha Muhammed-Oyebode is a philanthropist and she founded the Murtala Muhammed Foundation in 2001.
-The foundation was named in honour of her late father and was created as a way to immortalise her father and carry on his legacies.
-Through the foundation, she is speaking out and addressing social issues such as insecurity, poverty, education and development of the Northern states of Nigeria.
+Aisha Muhammed-Oyebode founded the Murtala Muhammed Foundation in 2001.
+The foundation was named in honour of her late father, and works on social and security issues in the northern states of Nigeria.

-Muhammed-Oyebode is an activist and has been at the forefront of the calls to return the 276 Chibok Schoolgirls who were kidnapped from the Chibok Local Government of Borno State, Nigeria, by Boko Haram terrorists in April 2014.
-She is one of the co-founders of the Bring Back our Girls Movement.
+As an activist, Muhammed-Oyebode is part of the Bring Back Our Girls Movement, a group that called for the return of the 276 Chibok Schoolgirls who were kidnapped from the Chibok Local Government of Borno State, Nigeria, by Boko Haram terrorists in April 2014.